mackawara/whatsapp-webjs/README.md

-# whatsapp-webjs
+# whatsappweb-scapper

-A whatsapp web app running on puppeteer incorporating node js capabilities
+A tool to scrap for information and out put on whatsapp groups